Academic Catalog

 Didactic and Lab Experiences

 Students will benefit from personal attention in their didactic, lab, and fieldwork experiences.
 Our associate of applied science degree program offers a 16-month (4 consecutive semesters) online track with face-to-face labs in Virginia, Texas, California, and Minnesota.
-Labs are an important component of the OTA program and attendance is required in order to complete the program.
+Labs are an essential component of the OTA program and attendance is required in order to complete the program.

 Fieldwork Experience

-Students can interact with individuals and groups, including well populations and those with physical, psycho-social or developmental disabilities; work in a variety of settings, including hospitals, nursing homes, schools, rehabilitation facilities, community centers and clients' homes; and practice their profession in collaboration with other healthcare team members.
+Students can interact with individuals and groups, including well populations and those with physical, psycho-social, or developmental disabilities; work in a variety of settings, including hospitals, nursing homes, schools, rehabilitation facilities, community centers, and clients' homes; and practice their profession in collaboration with other healthcare team members.
 Each student completes more than 700 hours of directed fieldwork experience in a variety of healthcare and community settings.
 Students may have fieldwork experiences within traveling distance of their homes, although travel to a site beyond that may be required to expand the opportunities due to unforeseen variables.

 All St. Catherine University students enrolled in a health care program must meet minimum immunization requirements and remain compliant throughout the completion of their program.
 These requirements are defined by the terms of our clinical/fieldwork contracts and are standardized across programs.
 OTA program students must also complete Basic Life Safety for Healthcare Providers (BLS).
 This must be an American Heart Association or American Red Cross certification and must be completed prior to the first Level I fieldwork.
 Options other than these must be approved by a Compliance Administrator in the Clinical Clearance office.